Marklogic-retired/marklogic-data-hub/_pages/refs/gradletasks.md

 - `hub-internal-config` (`your-project-root/src/main/hub-internal-config`)
 - `ml-config` (`your-project-root/src/main/ml-config`)

 This page provides a complete list of all of the Gradle tasks available in DHF Gradle Plugin (ml-data-hub).
 These tasks are either customized for DHF from the ml-gradle implementation (tasks with names starting with `ml`) or created specifically for DHF (tasks with names starting with `hub`).
-See the [ml-gradle wiki](https://github.com/marklogic-community/ml-gradle/wiki) for descriptions of the default behavior of customized tasks.
+See [ml-gradle Common Tasks]( https://github.com/marklogic-community/ml-gradle/wiki/Common-tasks) or [ml-gradle Task Reference](https://github.com/marklogic-community/ml-gradle/wiki/Task-reference) for the default (non-DHF) behavior of ml-gradle tasks.

+In this page:
 - [Using Gradle in DHF](#using-gradle-in-dhf)
 - [MarkLogic Data Hub Setup tasks](#marklogic-data-hub-setup-tasks)
 - [MarkLogic Data Hub Scaffolding tasks](#marklogic-data-hub-scaffolding-tasks)